dbsafe/http-server-sim/README.md

 HTTP Server Simulator is a .NET tool that runs a Web API simulating HTTP endpoints, supporting the development and testing of components that use HTTP.

-http-server-sim can called from the shell/command line.
+http-server-sim can be called from the shell/command line.

 ## Usage